Can I Sue My Employer For an L&I Job Injury?

 Washington Statute RCW 51.24.020 is an exception to employer immunity.
 An employee can sue their employer or co-worker if the injury was intentional.
 However, this is more challenging than it sounds.
 Case law for intentional injury tort requires:

-- The employer have actual, certain knowledge that the injury would occur
+1. The employer has actual, certain knowledge that the injury would occur and

 An employee who wishes to sue for an intentional injury tort must be able to provide persuasive evidence to establish an intentional act.